sj26/mailcatcher/README.md

 Please don't put mailcatcher into your Gemfile.
 It will conflict with your applications gems at some point.

-Instead, pop a note in your README stating you use mailcatcher.
-Simply run `gem install mailcatcher` then `mailcatcher` to get started.
+Instead, pop a note in your README stating you use mailcatcher, and to run `gem install mailcatcher` then `mailcatcher` to get started.

 ### RVM